Urasoe Castle: History

 As royal capital, Urasoe represents the first instance of a major shift in the construction of elite structures, and castles (gusuku) in particular, in Okinawa.
 It is believed to have been grander in scale and complexity than sites which came before.
 Most of what is known about the castle's history comes from archaeological excavations, and not from narrative historical documentation.

 Low stone walls and post-holes indicate the original form of the castle, constructed in the late 13th–early 14th centuries.
 Over the next century or so, the castle was expanded, and came to encompass what is today labeled the kogusuku.
 Korean roof tiles were used in the expansions and construction at this time.
 Significant portions of the castle were taken away in the early 16th century to aid in the construction of Shuri Castle.
 The castle remained in use, however, and Shō Iko, the son of King Shō Shin, took up residence there in 1509.
 Finding it largely in ruins, he oversaw its refurbishment, and it is believed he moved the residential section of the castle from the kogusuku to the migusuku at this time.

-The castle was burned and destroyed in the 1609 invasion of Ryukyu by Satsuma, along with the Ryufuku-ji temple which sat below it on the hillside.
-The castle and the ridge it was built upon were also a Japanese defensive position during the Battle of Okinawa.
+The castle was burned and destroyed in the 1609 invasion of Ryūkyū by Satsuma, along with the Ryūfuku-ji temple which sat below it on the hillside.
+The castle and the ridge it was built upon were also a Japanese defensive position during the 1945 Battle of Okinawa.
 Desmond Doss earned his Medal of Honor by lowering injured men down the cliff on the North side of the castle.

 Many scholars have traditionally seen the establishment of Shuri as royal capital as bringing with it great changes and developments in the representation of the monarchy.
 However, some scholars today believe that "the form for the royal capital at Shuri, which included a central palace (seiden), a plaza for gathering allied elites and subjects, a ritual area, a large external pond, and attached Buddhist temples, was already complete at Urasoe".
 Archaeologists point out in particular the wealth, power, and aesthetic grandeur indicated by elements of the site's structures.
-Roof tiles and other items, mostly ceramics, were imported from Korea, and stone coffins carved in the Chinese style, likely in Fujian, were also imported, indicating the tiny kingdom's extensive trade and diplomatic connections; items from Korea, in particular, are known to have been quite rare and expensive in Okinawa for many centuries, and have been excavated only in the most elite of sites.
+Roof tiles and other items, mostly ceramics, were imported from Korea, and stone coffins carved in the Chinese style, likely in Fujian, were also imported, indicating the tiny kingdom's extensive trade and diplomatic connections; items from Joseon Dynasty Korea, in particular, are known to have been rare and expensive in Okinawa for centuries, and have been excavated only in the most elite of sites.
 The Buddhist temples on the site indicate strong political and cultural connections to Japan, and the large pond or lake below the castle is a common symbol of elite power and prestige throughout East Asia.